Overview

 The WVC wireless encrypted mesh allows you to link multiple WVC base units together.
 A single knob can connect to and control multiple units simultaneously.
 Channel groups can span channels that reside on different physical units.

-Example: You have two 6-channel units linked together — 12 total channels.
-You could assign:
+Example: You have two 6-channel units linked together, for 12 total channels.
+You might assign:

-- Channels 5–12 (across both units) to Channel Group 2 — relative to Group 1 The system supports up to 24 channel groups across linked units, giving you fine-grained independent control over a large number of output channels.
+A single mesh supports up to 23 channel groups across linked units, giving you fine-grained independent control over a large number of output channels.

 Linking Units